-Although children are socialised by copying adult family behaviours, such as girls "helping mum" with domestic chores - is a significant dimension of socialisation, they're also actively involved in negotiating their own socialisation; children don't, for example, always obey their parents.
-They may also receive contradictory socialisation messages a relative may reward behaviour a parent would punish.
+Although children are socialised by copying behaviour - Hartley (1959) argues imitation of adult family behaviours, such as girls "helping mum" with domestic chores - is a significant dimension of socialisation, they're also actively involved in negotiating their own socialisation; children don't, for example, always obey their parents.
+They may also receive contradictory socialisation messages - a relative may reward behaviour a parent would punish.